eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 ## Robust stability

-Robust stability
-For robust stability, one looks for the highest peak, and here it is interesting to see that the Hinf controller performs the best overall, while the AST performs best in the lower frequency region.
-The worst one is the IMC controller, and I believe that the reason why the Hinf and IMC performs worse in the 200 rad/s area is due to the resonance in the controller.
+For robust stability, one looks for the highest peak magnitude of $$TW_\Delta$$, and here it is interesting to see that the Hinf controller performs the best overall, while the AST performs best in the lower frequency region.
+The worst one is the IMC controller, and I believe that the reason why the Hinf and IMC performs worse in the 200 rad/s area is due to the resonance in their controllers.
 If a higher filter would have been added for the AST controller, I believe it would perform better in this metric.
 The high peak is far above the closed loop bandwidth, so another filter at the higher frequencies should not deteriorate the stability margins too much.

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/robust_stability.png)

 One interesting aspect is that Hinf was worse in terms of nominal stability (stability margins of open loop), but better in terms of robust stability.

 Looking at the peak values confirms the previous reasoning, all are still robustly stable, since none are above the value 1.

 ```